DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 the Liaison Committee on Medical Education, 655 K Street NW, Suite 100, Washington,

-District of Columbia 20001-2399, set forth in the publication entitled “Functions and
+District of Columbia 20001-2399, set forth in the publication titled “Functions and

 medical school accredited by the Liaison Committee on Medical Education is approved.